 - i.
-Employees shall obtain authorization from the Chief of Police before participating in a remunerated activity. - ii.
-Employees shall immediately report any actual, perceived or potential conflicts of interest between their off-duty employment and their work with HRP to their supervisor for assessment and determination of appropriate measures. - iii.
+Employees shall obtain authorization from the Chief of Police before participating in a remunerated activity. - Employees shall immediately report any actual, apparent or potential conflicts of interest to their supervisor for assessment and determination of appropriate measures.

+- iii.
 Employees shall not engage in off-duty employment activities while on duty, unless authorized to do so. - iv.
 Employees shall not use HRP assets for off-duty employment purposes.

-H. Extra-Duty Employment:
+Q. Extra-Duty Employment:

-- All members shall follow the policy concerning extra-duty employment as outlined in Chapter 10, Section 13 (Administration).
-Requests for extra-duty employment must be directed to the Chief of Police. - I. Non-Remunerated Secondary Activity: - Employees shall obtain authorization for non-remunerated activity outside HRP if a conflict of interest exists or could exist.
+All members shall follow the policy concerning extra-duty employment as outlined in Chapter 10, Section 13 (Administration).
+Requests for extra-duty employment must be directed to the Chief of Police.

+R. Non-Remunerated Secondary Activity:

+- i.
+Employees shall obtain authorization for non-remunerated activity outside HRP if a conflict of interest exists or could exist.
 This includes volunteer activities that compete with services offered by HRP. - ii.
 Employees shall not engage in non-remunerated secondary activities while on duty, unless authorized to do so. - iii.
+Employees shall not use HRP assets for off-duty employment purposes.

+S. Political Activity:

-Employees shall not use HRP assets for off-duty employment purposes. - J. Political Activity: - Political involvement by an employee in municipal, provincial or federal levels of government is permitted, except as noted in sections 17B and 17C and clause 18(1)(d) of the Municipal Elections Act, providing that the employee makes it clear that they are acting as private citizens and not as representatives of the Municipality. - 1.
+- Political involvement by an employee in municipal, provincial or federal levels of government is permitted, except as noted in sections 17B and 17C and clause 18(1)(d) of the Municipal Elections Act, providing that the employee makes it clear that they are acting as private citizens and not as representatives of the Municipality. - 1.
 Employees shall not express personal political views while on duty and/or in uniform. - 2.
-Employees who believe their political activity may present an actual, perceived or potential conflict of interest shall report it to their supervisor. - 3.
+Employees who believe their political activity may present an actual, apparent or potential conflict of interest shall report it to their supervisor. - 3.
 Employees who wish to run for public office shall request a leave of absence without pay from the first day of their candidacy for the duration of their candidacy.
 Employees who are elected to public office shall resign from HRP.